Indiana

 Indiana Data Breach Notification Law

-In addition to the ICDPA, Indiana has a separate data breach notification statute codified at Indiana Code 24-4.9 (Disclosure of Security Breach).
-This law has been in effect since 2006 and was most recently amended by S.B.
-17 in 2024, effective July 1, 2024.
+In addition to the INCDPA, Indiana has a separate data breach notification statute codified at Indiana Code 24-4.9 (Disclosure of Security Breach).
+This law has been in effect since 2006 and was most recently updated when the 2024 legislature added age-verification data to the definition of personal information subject to breach notification, effective July 1, 2024.

 What Triggers a Notification